Massage techniques: Which are best for you?

 7. Manual lymphatic drainage

-You might try MLD after an injury or surgery to see if it helps decrease swelling or discomfort for you.
+You might try Manual Lymph Drainage after an injury or surgery to see if it helps decrease swelling or discomfort for you.

 8. Deep tissue massage